springwolf/springwolf-core/springwolf-plugins/springwolf-cloud-rabbit-binder-plugin/README.md

 ```

-The basePackage field must be set with the name of the package containing the classes to be scanned for `@RabbitListener`
+The basePackage field must be set with the name of the package containing the classes to be scanned for `@Bean`
-annotated methods.
+annotated methods with return type Consumer<T> that are identified as spring cloud functions.  rabbit bindings must be specified in application.properties including exchange (dstination), queue (group), and routing key

 #### Verify